 -

-As Dyson’s first hard-floor washer, the WashG1 shows promising innovation with strong cleaning on plain water and slightly better scrubbing than some competitors, leading reviewers to see it as a solid first step that could become a real standout in a refined second generation.
+As Dyson’s first hard-floor washer, the WashG1 is seen as a promising, innovative entry with strong cleaning on plain water and slightly better scrubbing than some competitors, leading reviewers to view it as a solid first step that could become a standout in a refined second generation.

 -